heestand-xyz/AsyncGraphics/Sources/AsyncGraphics/Documentation.docc/Articles/LiveCamera.md

 # Live Camera

-In this example we capture live footage from the camera.
+Capture live footage from the camera.

 ## Overview